IBM/commands-runner/README.md

 #### Embeded extension

 Embeded extension are provided by your distribution and so the "end-user" doesn't need to register them into the environment.
-They are automatically registered based on the content embeddedExtensionDescriptor provided in the extensionManager.Init method.
+They are automatically registered based on the content embeddedExtensionDescriptor provided in the extension.Init method.
 You can find an example of this file at [examples/data/test-extensions.yml](./examples/data/test-extensions.yml).

 #### Register custom extensions